Kini and Adams

 Kini and Adams is a 1997 Burkinabé drama film directed by Idrissa Ouedraogo.
-It was filmed in Zimbabwe in English.
+It was filmed in Zimbabwe in English language.

 Plot

 Somewhere in southern Africa, in a huge region populated by poor peasants, two friends dream of a better life, far from their village, and decide to leave and make their dream come true.
-To leave, they attempt to repair an old car with second-hand spare parts, but their family and friends make fun of them.
+In order to leave, they attempt to repair an old car with second-hand spare parts, but their family and friends make fun of them.
 Little by little, their impetus dies down and so does their friendship.
 Finally, bitterness and jealousy put an end to the friendship between the two men and they become fierce enemies.